Salon Goings On

 We can't write for you, but we will help you feel less alone.
 We hope you'll find what you need to keep at it.
 Join us!

-Writing as a practiceThe Salon started as a place to connect and reflect, but mostly to "write alone, but together."
-Holding energetic space to practice putting words onto the page is still our meat and potatoes.
+Writing as a practiceThe Salon started as a MeetUp group to connect and reflect, but mostly to "write alone, but together."
+Holding space to practice putting words onto the page is still our meat and potatoes.

-Groups kick off anew each quarter and meet Mon.
-8pm, Wed.
-5:30pm, Sat.
-3pm.
-Due to the regularity, groups are open to medium and large memberships.
+Groups kick off anew each season (in March, June, September, and December) and meet Mondays and Saturdays.
+Groups are open to Project members.
 Getting to know writersTurns out, writers are the best humans.
 Thoughtful, introspective, curious, we are fun to hang out with beyond writing.
-Every week, we have a Sunday Supper and, once a month, we have a First Friday social.
+We have seasonal potlucks, movie nights, and other fun social occasions.

-The Salon is supported by memberships, Salon passes, and workshop and event tickets.
+The Salon is supported by memberships.
 Learn more about membership here.